Animals of Chaos: Creatures Linked to Evil in Ancient Egypt

 The camel was expressed in the ancient Egyptian language by the word (k3mr).
 Evil gods such as Set were expressed by the word (bꜥr).
 It is a word that refers to the camel, and also refers to the camel's waste, so the word (bꜥr) refers to the god Set as one of the symbols of evil in ancient Egypt.

-The Donkey: Noisy Foe of the Gods and Emblem of the Hyksos
+The Donkey in Ancient Egypt: Foe of the Gods and Symbol of the Hyksos

 Ancient Egyptians were completely dependent on donkeys in their daily lives, in travel, in transportation, in the field, in business, and in the transportation of stones and goods.